chrishayuk/chuk-motion/docs/tokens.md

 ## Overview

-The chuk-mcp-remotion design token system provides a comprehensive, structured approach to video styling, motion, layout, and brand customization.
+The chuk-motion design token system provides a comprehensive, structured approach to video styling, motion, layout, and brand customization.
 This system ensures consistency across all generated videos while enabling platform-specific optimizations and client-specific white-labeling.

 Design tokens are the atomic building blocks of the design system: